-We’ve started adding original songs to our set list and we’ve recorded this one of Matty’s called “Last Chance to Dance”.
+We have started adding original songs to our set list, and we’ve recorded a video of one of Matty’s called “Last Chance to Dance”.
 It should be out in the spring.
 Here is the song during our latest performance at the Red Brick Cafe.
 Below is Matty’s comment on how the song grew.

 “This Could Be Our LAST CHANCE TO DANCE!”.
 We sing it three times, and the fourth time it’s a yell!

 I couldn’t think of a chorus, or even any lyrics really, but the use of minor chords and a woodwind melody gave the song its working title: “Klezmer”.
 That’s how we referred to the song for months… then the lyrics came one night.
 This song felt like the anticipation of a great night out, and hoping the band would play their best songs.

 Everybody just watched the sun go down.

 Put your best shoes on your feet now,

 “Hey!
 Hey!
 Whatd’ya say?
 Could you play that swingin’ sound?